 Nutrient Network project (NutNet)

-Silwood Park hosts two of the three sites in UK for Nutrient Network (NutNet).
-This is a cooperative experiment consisting of 78 sites dominated by herbaceous plants and distributed around the globe.
+Silwood Park hosts two sites of the Nutrient Network (NutNet) This is a cooperative experiment consisting of more than 130 grasslands sites distributed around the globe.
 The experimental design and data collection follow the same protocols in all participating sites allowing global analyses that aim to understand the impact of fertilization and alteration of plant-consumer interactions on herbaceous-plant dominated ecosystems.
-At Silwood Park, NutNet sites are located in Heron's Brook Meadow and Rookery Slope, mesic grasslands with sandy, acidic soil of the Bagshot Series surrounded by oak (Quercus robur) and birch (Betula pendula) woodlands.
-European rabbits (Oryctolagus cuniculus) have been very abundant at both sites since the 1950s.
+At Silwood Park, NutNet sites are located in Heron's Brook Meadow and Rookery Slope, mesic grasslands with sandy, acidic soil of the Bagshot Series surrounded by Pedunculate Oak (Quercus robur), Sycamore (Acer pseudoplatanus) and Silver Birch (Betula pendula) woodlands.
+European rabbits (Oryctolagus cuniculus), Muntjac Deer (Muntiacus reevesi) and Roe Deer (Capreolus capreolus) are the main grazers in Silwood Park grasslands.

 This project started in 2007 and is hosted by the Department of Ecology, Evolution, and Behavior at the University of Minnesota.
-The experimental sites at Silwood Park are coordinated by Professor Mick Crawley and supported by the Department of Life Sciences at Imperial College London.
+The experimental sites at Silwood Park are coordinated by Professor Mick Crawley and Dr. Catalina Estrada and supported by the Department of Life Sciences at Imperial College London.

 NutNet google map